D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 - If any spells were changed, then the revised spells may be learned by some kits.
 For example, the Confessor kit normally gains Blindness as a level 1 Priest spell.
 If you install Spell Revisions beforehand, it will instead gain Obscuring Mist.
 - Compatible with BG:EE, BG2:EE, IWD:EE, and EET.
 My original plan was to also be compatible with classic BG2, but it's probably too late for that.
 This mod makes heavy use of EE-only opcodes.

+Kit Updater: Run this after all tweak and overhaul mods (except possibly Dual to Kit).
+It rebuilds HLA lists and updates proficiencies + some other minor checks.
+It also includes the previous "Update Medic Arts" component (use if Poison Weapon or Lay On Hands were revised).
+More info in Components section.

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------